+The research question was how do enterprises produce effective costing practices under challenging operational environment in Palestine?
 This work aims at making a theoretical contribution about the way businesses adapt product costing to enhance resilience in challenging operational conditions in implementing strategic management planning.
 This study argues that Traditional Cost Accounting (- TCA) is gradually becoming less relevant in the present climate of global competitive business.
-TCA under-costs product, because indirect costs involved in production are not allocated fairly and the price of a finished product becomes inherently noncompetitive.
 Also, financial and non-financial information become not reliable for management planning.
 Such problems become a more urgent priority when the external environment is exceptionally restrictive as the case is under Israeli army occupation in Palestine.
 Activity-Based Costing (-ABC) that is a newer system that enables managers to cost more accurately, is the system without a business has hindered its commercial viability.
-This study analyses the concept of cost accounting in manufacturing industry, where Israeli army erected 648 check points that restrict Palestinians interlinks for the movement of their goods.
-Palestinian economy was therefore in recession and businesses were feeling the pinch of reduced revenues.
-This empirical study draws upon a survey of 32 ISO 9000 certified manufacturing enterprises that aspire to modernity in Palestine.
-The executives were asked for an interview and to complete a questionnaire of 74 questions.
-The research question was how do enterprises produce effective costing practices under challenging operational environment in Palestine?
-The findings of this study have showed that enterprises in Palestine were able to improvise and to produce their own version of bespoke ABC, termed "pseudo-ABC".
-The enterprises were of small size that had demonstrated greater commitment to the principles of ABC product costing accuracy, and reporting both financial and non-financial information.
-"Pseudo-ABC" system in Palestine tended to display less complexity than the typical ABC systems in UK.
-There were no cost centres nor drivers as in typical ABC.
-A strong correlation was found in different applications of "pseudo-ABC" by industry in Palestine, whereas a contrasting perception is persistent on the success and importance of typical ABC applications worldwide.
+This empirical study draws upon a questionnaire survey of ISO 9000 certified manufacturing enterprises.
+Enterprises in Palestine were shown to improvise, producing their own version of bespoke ABC, termed "pseudo-ABC".
+The system had tended to display low complexity.
+Chi-square tests and Cramer's V values show significant variables association in understanding the problems they encountered.
+"Pseudo-ABC" generated the right information to aid decision-making at a far less cost than standard ABC UK systems